 You should describe your industry.
 I mean, you need to provide relevant industry details.
 It’s also critical you add data as regards your competitors.
 Thus, you have to add a competitor analysis.
 And, do not forget to add your buyer’s persona definition.

 Learning about your competitors, your market, and your ideal customers is vital to apply your marketing strategy.
 Take your time to research and include contrasted information.
 Do not forget about audience segmentation.

-Likewise, it is detrimental you carry out SWOT analysis.
+Likewise, it is detrimental you carry out a SWOT analysis.
 You must find out about your business strengths, weaknesses, opportunities, and threats.
-It will help you to better understand your company so that you can solve problems and use your strengths to your advantage.
+It will help you to understand your company better so that you can solve problems and use your strengths to your advantage.

 In this part of the marketing plan, it’s where you describe the strategy or strategies you will put into place.
 You must add data regarding marketing channels where you plan to distribute your message and how you plan to do so.